lexypaul13/DegenTrader/DegenTrader/development_notes.md

   - Includes detailed token metadata

 ## Notes
+- Successfully implemented meme coin detection algorithm
-- Currently focusing on Jupiter API due to better token discovery features
+- Moved to protocol-based architecture for better testing
-- Need to implement proper error handling for network issues
+- Need to consider UI/UX for displaying meme coin status
-- Consider adding caching for token data
+- Consider adding configuration options for scoring thresholds
-- May need to implement rate limiting
+- May need to implement rate limiting in the future

 ## Questions to Address
-1. How to effectively filter meme coins from regular tokens?
+1. How to effectively display meme coin status in the UI?
-2. Best approach for real-time price updates?
+2. Should we add user-configurable scoring thresholds?
+3. Do we need additional metadata for better detection?
-3. How to handle token images/logos efficiently?
+4. How to handle token logo/image loading efficiently?

 ## Last Updated
-- Successfully decoded Jupiter API response
-- Implemented volume-based sorting
+- Implemented meme coin detection service
-- Added detailed token information display
+- Added protocol-based architecture
+- Created comprehensive test suite
-- Next focus is on filtering and UI integration Test change
+- Next focus is SearchView integration